MJUIUC/courser/README.md

 ##installation

 -	To get this project to run locally, you must install *Nodejs*
 -	Once that's done, take your terminall to the path of this project and enter the command "npm install" to install the dependancies.
-After which, you must start mongodb and direct it to /data/db.
-Then set mongo to "use courser" as the database.
+-	To run the server, in the terminal type the command "node app" and then...
 -	Type localhost:3000 into your browser to view the site.